fluid-project/infusion-docs/src/documents/AuxiliarySchemaForPreferencesFramework.md

 * `namespace` (optional; recommended)
   * the namespace of the component to call to initialize the constructed grades
-* `messagePrefix`
+* `terms`
-  * defines the path to the directory containing the messages
+  * defines paths to directories containing the messages and templates
 * `message`
   * the path to the message bundle for the prefs editor itself
-  * use `%prefix` to use the prefix specified by `messagePrefix` as part of the path
+  * provided the term name defined in the `terms` block for the path to the directory containing the messages is `messagePrefix`, use `%messagePrefix` to reference the prefix specified by `messagePrefix` as part of the path
-* `templatePrefix`
-  * defines the path to the directory containing the templates
 * `template`
   * the path to the template for the prefs editor itself
-  * use `%prefix` to use the prefix specified by `templatePrefix` as part of the path
+  * provided the term name defined in the `terms` block for the path to the directory containing the messages is `templatePrefix`, use `%templatePrefix` to reference the prefix specified by `templatePrefix` as part of the path

 ### Preference block properties ###